- Evasion increases by 25% in a sandstorm.

 Checks and Counters

 Countering Gabite isn't difficult, as it is rather weak.
 Most of the NU Grass-types, particularly Tangela, Vileplume, Ludicolo, and Torterra, can take anything from Gabite and retaliate with their own attacks, slowly whittling its HP down (or solidly 2HKOing in Torterra's case).
-Bulk Up Vigoroth can set up all over Gabite, using Taunt to shut down its ability to phaze and taking next to nothing from any of its attacks.
-Piloswine can switch in on any move and respond with a powerful Icicle Crash or Icicle Spear, fearing nothing from any of Gabite's attacks.
-Golbat can switch in on Gabite, Taunt it to prevent phazing and whittle it down with Brave Bird, using Roost when needed.
-Misdreavus can easily come in, burn Gabite with Will-O-Wisp, and proceed to use Shadow Ball until it faints.
-Ice-types such as Regice, Articuno, and Glaceon can switch in as Gabite uses Stealth Rock and proceed to OHKO with Ice Beam.
+Piloswine can switch in on any move and respond with a powerful Icicle Spear, fearing nothing from any of Gabite's attacks.
+Golbat and Mandibuzz can switch in on Gabite, Taunt it to prevent phazing and whittle it down with Toxic, using Roost when needed.
+Misdreavus can easily come in, burn Gabite with Will-O-Wisp and Taunt to prevent Roar and Toxic, and proceed to use Shadow Ball or Foul Play until it faints.
+Ice-types such as Regice, Jynx, and Rotom-F can switch in as Gabite uses Stealth Rock and proceed to OHKO with their Ice-type STAB.
 Bulky Psychic-types such as Musharna and Exeggutor fear little from Gabite, and can hit it with powerful Psychics.
 Gorebyss forces Gabite into a 50/50 prediction, where Gabite has to choose between switching out and using Roar.
 If Gorebyss uses Shell Smash when you predict an Ice Beam and flee, your team is in for a world of hurt.
 Inversely, if you predict a Shell Smash and Gorebyss uses Ice Beam, you've just lost a member of your team.
-Samurott also fears nothing from Gabite, and can OHKO with its powerful Ice Beam.
+Samurott and Ludicolo also fear nothing from Gabite, and can OHKO with Ice Beam.
 Essentially, you should never have to search for a Gabite counter, as nearly every team packs at least one.
 Gabite will never be an overwhelming offensive presence and can be prepared for by any decent NU team.
 Don't let that keep you from using it though, as it can still be quite effective.